Machine-Precision Prediction of Low-Dimensional Chaotic Systems from Noise-Free Data: Forecasting Results

 \subsection{Thomas' Cyclically Symmetric Attractor}

-One may still wonder whether the success of the polynomial propagator is due to the polynomial nature of the L63 vector field and the corresponding RK4 solution (even if the degree in that case is extremely high).
-We here remove such doubts by replicating the machine precision results shown for L63 in the standard setting (512-bit system, 64-bit data, 512-bit method) for Thomas' Cyclically Symmetric Attractor (TCSA), a non-polynomial chaotic dynamical system.
+One may still wonder whether the success of PolyProp is due to the polynomial nature of the L63 vector field and the corresponding RK4 solution (even if the degree in that case is extremely high).
+To remove such doubts, the machine precision results shown for L63 in the standard setting (512-bit system, 64-bit data, 512-bit method) are replicated for Thomas' Cyclically Symmetric Attractor (TCSA), a chaotic dynamical system, governed by non-polynomial dynamics given by